hachr/grunt-closure-wrap/README.md

 # grunt-closure-wrap

 > Provide a simple way to wrap existing javascript file into a simple closure with provided interface.
+> Note, this approach is mainly for quickly port an existing large project over inside closure.
+It is not recommend to use this style as the main development since the interface file is not together with the source file.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`